Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 • Account for orientation: South-facing panels exposed to sustained UV will lighten over the first 12–18 months — specifying one shade darker than the target on these elevations compensates for the fade and produces a more uniform appearance across the whole building.

 Even experienced installers encounter preventable failures when sealing decorative renders.
 The root cause is almost always a process shortcut — rushing the cure, overloading the applicator, or ignoring the weather forecast.
-Identifying the three most common failure modes and their straightforward solutions removes most of the risk from this final stage of the facade build-up.
+Identifying the three most common failure modes and their straightforward solutions removes most of the risk from this final stage of the facade build-up, so your finish lasts the full design life rather than needing remedial attention in year two.

-• Sealing before adequate cure: Even if the surface feels dry after 48 hours, the internal moisture content of a mineral render coat may still be too high for the sealer to penetrate and bond correctly — the consequence is a milky, patchy appearance that cannot be corrected without stripping and reapplication.
-A simple moisture meter reading below 4 % surface moisture confirms the substrate is ready.
+• Sealing before adequate cure: Even if the surface feels dry after 48 hours, the internal moisture content of a mineral render coat may still be too high for the sealer to penetrate and bond correctly — the consequence is a milky, patchy appearance.
+A simple moisture meter reading below 4 % surface moisture confirms the substrate is ready for sealing.

 • Inconsistent application thickness: Overloading the roller or brush deposits excess material in low-relief areas of the texture, creating visible dark patches once the sealer dries.
 The manufacturer's specified rate of 0.10–0.15 kg/m² is deliberately conservative — two thin coats with a minimum 30-minute interval between them always outperform a single heavy pass.